 Build the plan that is right for you

 Death isn’t easy to think about.
 But you should find some comfort in the fact that your presence, support, and guidance can be felt long after your gone.
 Strong estate planning and the utilization of certain instruments like an incentive trust can help achieve that goal.
-If that’s something that your interested in learning more about, then it might be time to reach out to a legal professional of your choosing who can help educate, advise, and guide you through the estate planning process.
+If that’s something that you are interested in learning more about, then it might be time to reach out to a legal professional of your choosing who can help educate, advise, and guide you through the estate planning process.